Your Rights When Buying Second-Hand Goods in England & Wales

 At a glance

-- Buying from a trader (dealer, shop, online business): the Consumer Rights Act 2015 applies in full — satisfactory quality, as described, fit for purpose, and the three-tier remedy ladder.
+- Buying from a trader (dealer, shop, charity retailer, online business): the Consumer Rights Act 2015 applies in full — satisfactory quality, fitness for purpose, as described, and the three-tier remedy ladder.

 - Buying from a private individual: the CRA 2015 does not apply.
 The only implied protection is that goods must match their description (Sale of Goods Act 1979, s.13).
 There is no right to satisfactory quality.